-- Have price discounts on healthy foods and drinks, either promotional or ongoing. - Not refrigerate sugar sweetened drinks (non-perishable) greater than 600 millilitres.
+- Have price discounts or ongoing lower prices on healthy foods and drinks. - Not refrigerate sugar sweetened drinks (non-perishable) greater than 600 millilitres.

 Part 3 - Code Administration

 The Commonwealth, represented by the portfolio with responsibility for Indigenous Affairs, is the Administrator of the Code.